spiceai/spiceai/README.md

 First, ⭐️ star this repo!
 Thank you for your support! 🙏

 Then, follow this guide to get started quickly with Spice.ai.
 For a more comprehensive guide, see the full [online documentation](https://docs.spiceai.org/).
 ADD A VIDEO OF THE DATA DEMO HERE.

-### Current hosting limitations

-- Only macOS and Linux are natively supported.
-[WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is required for Windows.

-⭐️ We highly recommend using [GitHub Codespaces](https://github.com/features/codespaces) to get started.
-Codespaces enables you to run Spice.ai in a virtual environment in the cloud.
-If you use Codespaces, the install is not required and you may skip to the [Getting Started with Codespaces](#getting-started-with-codespaces) section.

-### Run the data demo

 ## Community